 Section 893.55 (4) (f) makes the limits on damages applicable to medical malpractice death cases, but does not incorporate classification of wrongful death claimants entitled to bring such actions, which is controlled by this section.
-As such, adult children does not violate equal protection.
+As such, adult children do not have standing to bring such an action.
+The exclusion of adult children does not violate equal protection.
 Czapinski v.
 St. Francis Hospital, Inc. 2000 WI 80, 236 Wis.
-2d 316, 613 N.W.2d 120, 98-2437

-A mother who suffers the stillbirth of her infant as a result of medical malpractice has a personal injury claim involving negligent infliction of emotional distress, which includes the distress arising from the injuries and stillbirth of her daughter, in addition to her derivative claim for wrongful death of the infant.
+2d 316, 613 N.W.2d 120, 98-2437 has a personal injury claim involving negligent infliction of emotional distress, which includes the distress arising from the injuries and stillbirth of her daughter, in addition to her derivative claim for wrongful death of the infant.
 That the sources of the mother's emotional injuries cannot be segregated does not mean that there is a single claim of medical malpractice subject to the single cap for noneconomic damages.
 Pierce v.
 Physicians Insurance Co.
 2005 WI 14, 278 Wis.
 2d 82, 692 N.W.2d 558, 01-2710.